tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 # Refactoring strategy

-By cluster refactoring I mean when we just move models (collection of entities) among clusters.
+By cluster refactoring, I mean when we just move models (collections of entities) among clusters.

 Here I am showing a strategy for refactoring in terms of:
-- moving the model's ownership between cluster,
+- moving the model's ownership between clusters,
 - introducing new clusters
 - upgrading old clusters.
 - dropping clusters.